STAYING CONNECTED

 Staying Connected provides vital one-to-one support for young people aged 11 - 19 years and families, facing multiple challenges, experiencing crisis and hardship.

-This engagement is via face to face, online via Zoom and emails, or on mobile phones using messages and telephone calls, to maintain contact with them, talk about how they are feeling and to provide advice, mentoring and signposting to additional support services.
+This engagement maintains contact with young people, giving them the space and opportunity to talk about how they are feeling and to provide advice, mentoring and signpost to additional support services.

 We provide, where necessary, access to clothing, food packages and essential items.